 4. Print and Share Information from the Autoinflammatory Database (Share This Link) with Your Doctors

 This is the Comparison Chart of Systemic Autoinflammatory Diseases.
 It covers most of the known periodic fever syndromes that include fever as a primary symptom.
 Print out pages of syndromes that stand out to you and highlight symptoms you are seeing in your child or experiencing yourself to discuss with the doctor.
 This can help lead you in the right direction for further testing and referrals to specialists.
 Click here for more information on using the periodic fever comparison chart.

-5. Discuss Blood Tests You Need with Your Doctor
+5. Discuss Blood and Other Tests You Need with Your Doctor

 There are some basic tests that you should discuss with your doctor.
 These will help rule in or out the fever syndromes as a possible diagnosis.
 They will also tell you more about what is going on internally with the fevers.
 Additional tests may be needed for specific conditions, but listed below is a general summary of the most commonly ordered tests for periodic fever syndromes.

 C-reactive Protein (CRP) and Erythrocyte Sedimentation Rate (ESR)

 These are inflammatory markers, and are also known as “acute-phase reactants”.
 They are indicators of systemic inflammation inside the body.
 In some fever syndromes these labs are high all the time, and can go higher during flares.
 While in some autoinflammatory diseases, these labs often return to normal when not in a flare.
 In some conditions, such as Behçet’s, the CRP and ESR may rarely, or almost never be elevated.

 Complete Blood Count (CBC), with a White Blood Count (WBC) and Differential